bloxstreet/support/staff-information/shift-training-times.md

 ---

 # Shift & Training Times
-Here, staff members can find all of BloxStreet's shift and training session times.
+Here, staff members can find the schedule for BloxStreet's shifts and training sessions.

 | Shift Times |
 |:------------|